Mobile Icon

 DUE DILIGENCE PROGRAMME

-Over the last few years, we have been learning rapidly about our supply chain.
 To date, the focus of our due diligence programme has been on our own operations, direct suppliers, and business partners globally.
-The Procurement team will review all new supplier requests and conduct additional checks based on the risk profile of the spend category and terms of the deal.
+The Procurement Team will review all new supplier requests and conduct additional checks based on the risk profile of the spend category and terms of the deal.
 It aims to ensure that we work with reputable suppliers that share our values.
-When we consider whether to work with a prospective supplier or partner, the first step is to ensure that the supplier is reviewed in accordance with our Supplier Vetting Policy.
+When we consider whether to work with a prospective supplier or partner, the first step is to ensure that the supplier is reviewed in accordance with our Procurement Policy.
 In addition, we assess the jurisdiction, industry, and any government ties the supplier may maintain, among other key factors.
 This allows us to create a risk profile which will inform our decision as to whether we engage with the supplier.

-An ongoing area of focus is our supplier vetting process.
-Our global Sustainability team was established in 2018, with Supply Chain Sustainability as a core pillar.
+Our global Sustainability Team was established in 2018, with supply chain sustainability as a core pillar.
 The team collaborates with stakeholders across the company to drive implementation of initiatives to create positive social and environmental impact.
-In 2019, we implemented a 3rd party procurement platform as part of continued efforts to improve supply chain management and consistency across our procurement processes.
+In 2019, we implemented a third party procurement platform as part of continued efforts to improve supply chain management and consistency across our procurement processes.
 This platform allows us to conduct supplier assessments and establish a central tool for communicating scorecards and corrective action plans with suppliers.
-We have continued to expand assessments to additional suppliers throughout 2021 and monitored performance through annual reviews.
+We have continued to expand assessments to additional suppliers throughout 2023 and monitored performance through annual reviews.

-We also introduced pre-qualification questionnaires for vetting new suppliers, including social and environmental sustainability questions to evaluate risks and opportunities early in our relationship with suppliers.
+We also have pre-qualification questionnaires for vetting new suppliers, including social and environmental sustainability questions to evaluate risks and opportunities early in our relationship with suppliers.

 Where we identify a supplier which we consider to be operating in an at-risk industry or location, we perform additional checks which may include site visits to check the working environment and the labour practices of that supplier.
-In addition, when deemed appropriate, suppliers are required to undergo an additional review by our Global Compliance Team.
-This can occur where we have suppliers or partners operating in a country or industry with a higher risk index in a particular sector and also in the event that our standard diligence checks highlight areas of concern.
+In addition, all suppliers are required to undergo compliance screening which evaluates legal and reputational risks and covers required sanctions screening.
+If a supplier or partner operates in a country or industry with a higher risk index, or in the event that our standard diligence checks highlight areas of concern, suppliers are subject to completing a Compliance & Ethics questionnaire and undergoing enhanced due diligence by the Global Compliance & Ethics Team.

 We continually assess the efficacy of our due diligence programme and we are committed to enhancing our current due diligence procedures to proactively identify, address, and track negative impacts at all stages of our supply chain.
 Moving forward, insights from our due diligence programmes and stakeholder feedback will continue to be integrated into our internal processes to help ensure that we have the appropriate policies and management systems in place to prevent, identify, and address potential modern slavery risks across our supply chain.